 ROAS vs. clicks

-In reality, only tracking clicks can lead you down the wrong path.
+In reality, only tracking clicks or click-through rate can lead you down the wrong path.
 Say, for example, you're running a series of campaigns and seeing a good volume of clicks coming from one specific campaign.
 You might think on first glance that's the clear winner.
 However, you need to take a closer look.

 Take this campaign as an example:

-You can see that while Campaign 3 generated the most clicks and leads, the revenue from the campaign and ROAS from that campaign is lower.
+You can see that while Campaign 3 generated the most clicks and leads, the total revenue from the campaign and ROAS from that campaign is lower.
 In that case, you are paying for clicks that never convert!
 Understanding user behavior after the click and its impact on actual business metrics in critical in choosing the right campaigns to continue running for your business.

 How to improve your ROAS